bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 6. closure

-    bpc closure not support use syntax
+    bpc not support static closure
-    bpc closure just a simple anonymous function, can only access argument vars and global vars, it's not a lambda. bpc closure arguments not support default value bpc closure arguments not support reference
     bpc closure has only one method: __invoke()

 7. not support Null Coalescing Operator ??